 Here are some tips to avoid falling a victim to work at home scams:

-1. If you need to provide personal information, avoid giving it to a stranger or unknown company.
+1. If you need to provide personal information, avoid giving it to a stranger or an unknown company.
 Provide personal information to the company only after you confirm that it is legitimate.

 2. Check the reviews or news about the company by typing the name of the company in the search box of the Better Business Bureau or check online work from home forums for any complaints about that company, and avoid further contact with its representatives.

 3. There is no easy road to wealth.
-Any job requires some effort to earn better income.
+Any job requires some effort to earn a better income.
 Therefore beware of companies that promise to make you rich overnight, there is no such thing.

 Reshipping fraud is becoming a common work at home scam.
-In this type of job, home based workers are asked to receive, repack and then mail the merchandise to a foreign address.
+In this type of job, home-based workers are asked to receive, repack and then mail the merchandise to a foreign address.

 They are promised a substantial amount of money.
-But what the workers may not realize is that the merchandise was paid for with stolen credit cards and will therefore become an accessory to receiving and mailing of stolen goods without their knowledge.
+But what the workers may not realize is that the merchandise was paid for with stolen credit cards and will, therefore, become an accessory to receiving and mailing of stolen goods without their knowledge.